 How to increase performance and sales is a key question in most sales organizations.
-And what are the implications are for those managing this organizations in the digital age?
+And what are the implications for those managing these organizations in the digital age?
 Today, there are many new ways in approaching and servicing customers, complementing the personal approach of a sales force.
 The speed of change is high, information is readily available, and performance can be measured instantaneously.
-Taking this into consideration, we have written a book describing which areas to address and what tools are available for management to improve performance in their sales organizations.
+Taking this into consideration, a fellow management consultant and I have written a book describing which areas to address and what tools are available for management to improve performance in their sales organizations.

 The models described in the book are proven and based on academic research.
 Additionally, the models are further qualified through our decades of personal experiences as leaders for successful sales organizations and as management consultants.
 Under each area in the book, you will find practical examples of how companies have solved the various challenges in real life, as well as explanations of why it works with reference to marketing models, organizational theory and psychology.

 The premise of the book is sales organizations with a sales force, wholly or partially, working in the field with business-to-business sales (B2B).

 However, the book and its models are in many aspects applicable to other types of sales organizations, such as telemarketing organizations and sales forces aimed at consumers (B2C).

 What is the background to the model